stangri/docs.openwrt.melmac.net/pbr/README.md

 ### <a name='CustomUserFiles'></a>Custom User Files

 If the custom user file includes are set, the service will load and execute them after setting up routing and the sets and processing policies.
-This allows, for example, to add large numbers of domains/IP addresses to ipsets or nft sets without manually adding all of them to the config file.
+This allows, for example, to add large numbers of domains/IP addresses to nft sets without manually adding all of them to the config file.

 The following custom user files are provided: